Wuzhen pian: Commentaries

 The intentionally abstruse and highly symbolic language of the Wuzhen pian is open to diverse interpretations.
 Many commentators, both Taoist and otherwise, have explicated the text.

 The Taoist Canon includes a dozen commentaries (zhu 主) and sub-commentaries (shu 疏) to the Wuzhen pian.
 Major commentaries are by Ye Shibiao (葉士表; dated 1161), Yuan Gongfu (遠公輔; dated 1202), and several (dated 1335 and 1337) by Weng Baoquang (翁葆光) and Dai Qizong (戴起宗).

 In addition, there are numerous later commentaries to the text.
 Two notable examples are by Qiu Zhao'ao (仇兆鰲; dated 1713), who quotes from 25 commentaries, and by Liu Yiming (dated 1794), who was 11th patriarch of the Quanzhen Longmen "Dragon Gate" Lineage.

 Translations

 The Wuzhen pian has full and partial translations into English.
 Tenney L. Davis and Chao Yün-ts’ung, who collaborated on several groundbreaking studies of Taoist alchemy, published the first English version in 1939.
 Paul Crowe wrote a detailed study of the Wuzhen pian text and a full annotated translation.
 Thomas Cleary translated the text and Liu Yiming's commentary.

-The first complete English translation with commentaries, including the Preface, Diagram of the Elixir Chamber’s Precious Mirror, Afterword, Appendices, and Supplementary Verses, was translated by Vitaly Filbert.

 Partial translations are given by Livia Kohn and Eva Wong.
 Fabrizio Pregadio translates the first 16 poems, with annotations on individual verses and selections from Liu Yiming's commentary.

 Louis Komjathy uses Cleary's version to illustrate the importance of "linguistic competency" in translating Taoist texts.
 Komjathy describes the Wuzhen pians content as "so highly symbolic that it is all but impenetrable without commentaries or oral instructions."
 For instance, the Chinese original of the third stanza is written in four paired heptasyllabic verses: